 Learn more about the GST rules on mixed-use assets in the Tax Information Bulletin.

-You can choose to leave out income or expenses relating to your asset from your income tax and GST returns when:
+If you meet certain criteria for the income year, you can choose to leave out income and expenses relating to your asset from your income tax and GST returns.
+You can opt out if one of the following apply:

-- your income from income-earning use is less than $4,000 for the tax year.
-This does not include private use.
+- your gross income for the tax year from the income-earning use of the asset is less than $4,000